sizovs/sizovs.github.io/about.md

 <figcaption>It's me in 2019.</figcaption>
 </figure>

-I’ve been involved in enterprise software development for over 15 years as a developer, architect, CTO, IT director, and independent consultant.
-Today, through training and mentoring I help teams establish good coding culture, accelerate development process, and improve hiring process.
+I’ve been involved in software development for over 15 years as a developer, architect, engineering manager, CTO, advisor, and development coach.
+Today, **[through The Principal Dev masterclass](https://principal.dev)** I help developers become architects and engineering leaders and teach them how to deliver value sooner, improve teamwork, dev process, and hiring results.

-I lead **[DevTernity](https://devternity.com)** conference, where we turn developers into architects and engineering leaders.
-It has been recognized as one of **[the best developer conferences in Europe](https://itconference.top)**.
+Before, I built from scratch and led for 7 years the most-waited software development conference in Europe, that featured the legends of software development such as **Robert Martin, Scott Hanselman, Kevlin Henney, Sandro Mancuso, J.B.
+Rainsberger, Allen Holub, Venkat Subramaniam, Dave Farley.**

 I personally spoke at 103 events Worldwide, including conferences with 1000+ attendees.
 You can see me in action: